 3. Practice Letters and Thank You Notes

 Once students start to get more comfortable with writing, letters and thank you notes are a great way to hone their skills while still keeping the activity casual.
 A simple thank you note is easy for a child to accomplish—and teaches both manners and sentence writing.
-Letters to pen pals, favorite authors, or celebrities are also a fun way to get kids interested in writing, because they care about communicating with the recipient.
+Letters to pen-pals, favorite authors, or celebrities are also a fun way to get kids interested in writing because they care about communicating with the recipient.

 4. Give Kids Freedom

-These students might not be able to avoid this type of work forever, but you can help them approach writing from a more positive perspective by giving them the chance to begin work in the medium creatively.
-Give students fun journal prompts or let them pick their own topics in order to keep their interest and promote a positive writing experience for the entire class.
+These students might not be able to avoid this type of work forever, but you can help them approach writing from a more productive perspective by giving them the chance to begin work in the medium creatively.
+Give students fun journal prompts or let them pick their own topics in order to keep their interest and promote a good writing experience for the entire class.

 5. Keep Things Light and Creative

 Journal prompts, essay questions, and response papers are a great way to encourage students to think more deeply about issues and to consider new perspectives—but they can be a little heavy for beginning writers.
 As students learn to write initially, keep their assignments light, fun, and creative.
 Begin with short assignments and gradually increase the length over time.
-When students start to become more comfortable with writing, you can begin to ask them deeper questions and have them consider more new ideas on the page.
+When students start to become more comfortable with writing, you can begin to ask deeper questions and have them consider more new ideas on the page.

 Until next time, write on…